frankstepanski/node-express-course/week3/readme.md

 Every time you make a change to one of your files, you will need to re-start your server in order for the changes to take effect
 You can automate this by using the [nodemon](https://www.npmjs.com/package/nodemon) package.

-The nodemon package will monitor any file changes and re-start it for you.
+The nodemon package will monitor any file changes and re-start the server for you.

 To install nodemon, run the following command: